garlic1234567/Catching-inter-modal-artifacts/README.md

 # Dependency
 The following dependencies are required to run the code:
-Linux
+- Linux
-Python 3.8
+- Python 3.8
-Pytorch 1.13
+- Pytorch 1.13
-Numpy
+- Numpy
-PyYaml
+- PyYaml
-Pandas
+- Pandas
-h5py
+- h5py
-joblib
+- joblib
-einops
+- einops

 ## Dataset
 We conduct experiments on the following datasets:
 1. TFL Benchmark Dataset Lav-DF: This dataset is used to evaluate our model for Temporal Forgery Localization (TFL).
-We preprocess this dataset in the same manner as our baseline model, UMMAFormer.
+We preprocess this dataset in the same manner as our baseline model, UMMAFormer(https://github.com/ymhzyj/UMMAFormer).
 2. DGM4 Dataset: Used to validate the cross-modal generalizability of the proposed BRM and DFFM modules.
-All the configurations are the same to HAMMER.
+All the configurations are the same to HAMMER(https://github.com/rshaojimmy/MultiModal-DeepFake).

 ## Reproduction on DGM4
 We provide our code of reproducting CLIP, ViLT and HAMMER on the DGM4 dataset.